BestTimesToVisit.com Logo

 Grab (Ride-hailing App)

-Grab is the dominant ride-hailing app in Hanoi, offering car and motorbike taxi services.
-It's incredibly convenient for getting around the city, especially for solo travelers or couples, and prices are generally fixed upfront.
+Grab is the dominant ride-hailing app in Hanoi, offering both car and motorbike options.
+It's incredibly convenient for getting around the city, especially for solo travelers or couples, and is generally safer and more transparent than hailing street taxis.

 Hanoi Metro (Cat Linh-Ha Dong Line)

-Hanoi has an extensive public bus network that reaches most parts of the city, including areas not served by the metro.
-It's the most budget-friendly option for getting around.
+Hanoi has an extensive bus network that reaches most parts of the city and surrounding areas.
+It's the most budget-friendly option and a fantastic way to observe daily life, though it can be crowded and confusing for first-timers.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.